Benito Cereno: Plot summary

-Delano is disturbed by the incidents he observes among the hatchet polishers and oakum pickers, such as when a black boy slashes the head of a white boy with a knife.
+Delano is disturbed by the incidents he observes, such as when a black boy slashes the head of a white boy with a knife.
 Surprisingly, Cereno does not acknowledge or even seem to care about this behavior.
-This is also evident with Atufal, a slave who even in chains appears regal and rebellious.
 The whispered conversations between Cereno and Babo make Delano feel uncomfortable.
 Gradually, his suspicions increase as he notes Cereno's sudden waves of dizziness and anxiety, the crew's awkward movements and hushed talks, and the unusual interaction of the slaves and the crew.
 Yet Delano answers Cereno’s questions about the crew, cargo, and arms aboard the Bachelor’s Delight without reserve, reasoning that the innocent are protected by the truth.
-When The Rover arrives with supplies, Delano sends the dinghy back for more water while he continues to observe curious incidents.
+When the dinghy arrives with supplies, Delano sends the dinghy back for more water while he continues to observe curious incidents.

-Babo reminds Cereno that it’s time for his shave.
-"Most negroes are natural valets and hairdressers; taking to the comb and brush congenially as to the castinets, and flourishing them apparently with equal satisfaction," springing from "the docility arising from the unaspiring contentment of a limited mind."
-Babo suggests that Delano join them in the cuddy to continue his conversation with Cereno, and Delano witnesses the shaving with an appreciative eye for Babo’s graceful skill as a barber and a hairdresser.
-Their suspicious behavior continues when Babo first searches "for the sharpest" razor and Cereno "nervously shuddered" at the "sight of gleaming steel."
-Delano himself, for a brief moment, cannot resist "the vagary, that in the black he saw a headsman, and in the white, a man at the block."
-Cereno is nervously shaking, and just when Delano asks him how he spent over two months crossing a distance Delano himself would have sailed within a few days, "Just then the razor drew blood."
-Immediately, "the black barber drew back his steel."
+Babo reminds Cereno that it is time for his shave and suggests that Delano join them.
+Their suspicious behavior continues when Babo searches "for the sharpest" razor and Cereno "nervously shuddered" at the "sight of gleaming steel."
+Just when Delano asks Cereno how he spent over two months crossing a distance Delano himself would have sailed within a few days, Babo nicks Cereno's neck and draws blood.
 It is unclear whether the nick is caused by a sudden wave on the sea, or "a momentary unsteadiness of the servant’s hand."
-Delano precedes the two out of the cuddy and walks to the mainmast, where Babo joins him, complaining that Cereno cut his cheek in reproach for his carelessness even though Cereno’s own shaking caused the cut.
 Delano feels that slavery fosters ugly passions and invites Cereno for coffee aboard the Bachelor’s Delight.
-Cereno declines the offer, offending Delano, who is also increasingly irritated by the lack of opportunity to have a private conversation without Babo within hearing distance.
+Cereno declines the offer, offending Delano, who is increasingly irritated by the lack of opportunity to have a private conversation without Babo within hearing distance.